neveratdennys/PostgreSQLMigration/README.md

 - find and replace simple relavent strings
-- tools: split sql dumps to single files, select subset of wanted files and split them to individual files, combine split files to single file
+- tools: split sql dumps to single files, select subset of wanted files and split them to individual files, combine split files to single file, clean files with excess double quotes

 ## Disabled functionality
 - add dbo. (or any schema name) to tables in a FROM/JOIN statement
 - spacing adjustment

 ## Known issues
-- convert() feature does not work if the function call is multiline
+- convert() feature does not work if the function call is multiline, however this should be extremely rare
 - rare exeptions exist with replace / modify features, may not be fit to use on very large files
-- program hangs on file selection
+- main program hangs on file selection in MINGW64

 ## Using the tool
 1. run`git clone https://github.com/neveratdennys/PostgreSQLMigration`